attempt-this-online/attempt-this-online/docs/architecture.md

 - `nginx` forwards the request to the Go API server over the local port `4568`
 - `msgpack` request is decoded and validated
-- `invoke` function is called, with the invocation payload described above, a hashed identifier describing the client's IP address, and a random string identifying the individual request.
-The code, input, options, and arguments are written to files in `/run/ATO_i/{request_id}/` for the sandbox to read.
+- `invoke` function is called, with the invocation payload described above, a hashed identifier describing the client's IP address, and a random string identifying the individual request
+- The code, input, options, and arguments are written to files in `/run/ATO/{request_id}/` for the sandbox to read
+- Two named pipes, `/run/ATO/{request_id}/stdout` and `.../stderr`, are created
-- The `sandbox` wrapper script is executed as the user `sandbox` using `sudo`, which is as arguments the IP hash, request ID, selected language, image that the selected language needs, and timeout
+- The `sandbox` wrapper script is executed which has, as arguments, the IP hash, request ID, selected language, image that the selected language needs, and the timeout for the execution in seconds
 - `sandbox` creates `cgroup`s according to the IP hash and invocation ID to keep track of the resource usage, and sets their resource limits
 - `sandbox` creates an isolated [Bubblewrap](https://github.com/containers/bubblewrap) container in the `cgroup`